dpranke/typ/README.md

 - Testing intra-method test skipping (a la @unittest.skip) and expected failures
-- Clean up the API and refactor the tester module
-- Support for per-process setup and teardown entry points (for telemetry and run-webkit-tests to support efficient per-process launching of browsers)
 - (Re-)test on Windows, Linux to check for regressions
 - Add more testing of the exact output
 - Remove as many of the "pragma: no-cover" hacks as possible and get test